-Many types of seafood can cause allergic reactions.
-Some people are allergic just to fish, some only to shellfish or molluscs, and some may be allergic to all types of seafood.
-Four-in-5 people with seafood allergy will have it for life.
+- Some people are allergic just to fish, some only to shellfish or molluscs, and some may be allergic to all types of seafood.

-- molluscs such as oysters, mussels, scallops, pipis, clams, octopus, squid, calamari and abalone
+- molluscs such as oysters, mussels, clams, octopus, squid, calamari, abalone, sea slugs, eels

-If you are allergic to one type of seafood, you can’t predict whether you’ll be allergic to any other type of seafood.
-The only way to find out is through testing or experience.
+Around 4 out of 5 people with seafood allergy will have the allergy for life.
+If you are allergic to one type of seafood, you can't predict whether you'll be allergic to any other type of seafood.
+The only way to find out is through allergy testing or experience.

 Most people who are allergic to seafood have mild symptoms such as: